DIY Concrete Swimming Pool: Construction, Cost, Problems, and More

 DIY Concrete Pool Resurfacing

-Here’s the thing, acid washing refreshes the surface of your pool, but it also strips it away each time.
+Here’s the thing, acid washing refreshes the surface of your pool, but it also strips a little bit away each time.
 About every ten years or so, you’re going to have to redo the plaster, aggregate, or tile on your swimming pool.

 How much does resurfacing your pool cost?